 Deal Me In: Hone strategy to a razor's edge3 February 2010

-Dear Mark: The casino where I play once had a dozen 9/6 Jacks-or-better machines.
+Dear Mark: The casino where I play once had a dozen 9/6 Jacks or Better machines.
 Now they have just two.
 My first question is why do they take out the good paying machines?
-Is it because skilled players take advantage of them.
-As for these reduced value machines, how much am I now giving up from a 9/6 Jack-or-better to let's say an 8/5 machine?
+Is it because skilled players take advantage of them?
+As for these reduced value machines, how much am I now giving up from a 9/6 Jacks or Better to, let's say, an 8/5 machine?
 Eric H.

 Good machines, Eric, always come and go, yet of late, far too many casinos have been slashing their high-paying machine inventory.
 It's simply a decision on their parts to lower the paybacks on their slot floors.

-Now assuming, Eric, you find an open seat on the two remaining full-pay 9/6 (9/6 meaning nine for a full house, six for a flush with one coin inserted) jacks-or-better machines and you play perfect basic strategy, your expected payback is more than 99 percent, actually 99.544 percent.
+Now assuming, Eric, you find an open seat on the two remaining full-pay 9/6 (9/6 meaning nine for a full house, six for a flush with one coin inserted) Jacks or Better machines and you play perfect basic strategy, your expected payback is more than 99 percent, actually 99.544%.
 You must take into account that those high returns are based on your hitting the royal flush.
 And why a royal flush?
-Because a royal on a full pay (9/6) jacks-or-better machine accounts for 1.981 percent of your total return.
-Add a straight flush and a four-of-a-kind and there's another five percent of a player's return.
-What this all means to the video poker player, Eric, is that the casino has a sizeable edge against you while you're waiting for the big payoff.
+Because a royal on a full-pay (9/6) Jacks or Better machine accounts for 1.981% of your total return.
+Add a straight flush and a four-of-a-kind and there's another 5% of a player's return.
+What this all means to the video poker player, Eric, is that the casino has a sizable edge against you while you're waiting for the big payoff.